Passing a GitLab CI Job For a Failing Script

 - pa11y-ci && exit 2 || if [ "$?" -eq "2" ]; then exit 0; else exit 1; fi

-This runs the the pa11y-ci
+This runs the pa11y-ci

 command.
-If it's successful, which again is
+If it's successful, which again is actually a

-actually a failure, then with the &&
+failure, then with the &&

-operator the script will exit 2
+operator the script exits 2

-and the
+and the job fails.
+In

-job will fail.
-In this case 2
+this case 2

-was chosen to indicate a passing script to
+was chosen to indicate a passing script to differentiate it from

-differentiate it from other errors.
+other errors.

 If the pa11y-ci